-In the UltraScale architecture, this is the minimum required resources for reconfiguration.
+This is the minimum required resources for reconfiguration.
 The size of a PU varies by resource type.
 Because adjacent sites share a routing resource (or Interconnect tile) in the UltraScale architecture, a PU is defined in terms of pairs.

 Reconfigurable Frame